 The films will use a combination of time-lapse, real-time footage and annotations, which will be made available for interested parties and local communities to watch.

-Protos Construction Progress update - March 2021 to January 2022
+Protos Construction Progress update - January 2022 to August 2022

 To ensure local communities and businesses can keep up to date on the latest news on the Protos Energy Recovery Facility, Biffa and Covanta will keep this page updated with media releases and community newsletters.